cl-model-languages/cl-prolog2/README.md

     builtins : ('list term*) | ('list* term*) | ('not term) | ('or term*) | ('and term*)

-Variables are given to the Prolog interpreter as underscored symbols. `:-` and `<--` are equivalent.
+Variables are given to the Prolog interpreter as underscored symbols, and note that **all non-alphanumeric characters are converted to underscores**.

 ## Dependencies
 This library is at least tested on implementation listed below: